xargon666/auguste-LAP01D04-potato-or-pepsi/README.md

 When you get feedback that your server is running, visit your location (in this example it's `http://localhost:3000`) in a browser and you should see something!
 Admittedly it's not much and is in fact an indication that we've got more work to do, but Express has handled it elegantly regardless.
 We didn't tell it what to do when any request was made and yet it served a basic html document.
 If you don't believe me, go to your terminal and run `curl http://localhost:3000`.

+*NB: If you get an error saying the port is already in use, use `lsof -i tcp:<port` to find the process ID (PID) that is running on that port.
+If you want to stop it, use `kill <PID>`.*

 ### CORS config
 To handle our CORS (cross-origin resource sharing), we can use a piece of ***middleware*** imaginatively named '[cors](https://expressjs.com/en/resources/middleware/cors.html)'.
 `npm install cors --save`